Michael Young (basketball, born 1961)

-Michael Wayne Young (born January 2, 1961) is an American retired professional basketball player.
-He had a 15-year playing career spent in the National Basketball Association (NBA) and overseas.
+Michael Wayne Young (born January 2, 1961) is an American former professional basketball player.
+Nicknamed "the Silent Assassin", he had a 12-year playing career spent in the National Basketball Association (NBA) and overseas.
 He was most recently the director of basketball operations and performance enhancement at the University of Houston, his alma mater.

 College career

 Young, a native Houstonian, played basketball at Yates High School and the University of Houston.
 With the Houston Cougars, he was part of Phi Slama Jama and was twice named to the Southwest Conference First Team.
 He played in the 1983 NCAA Final, a loss to the North Carolina State Wolfpack, as well as the 1984 final, a loss to the Georgetown Hoyas.

 Professional career

 NBA and CBA

 Michael Young was selected by the Boston Celtics with the 24th overall pick (1st round) of the 1984 NBA draft.

 He played in three NBA seasons: 1984–85 with the Phoenix Suns, 1985–86 with the Philadelphia 76ers, and 1989–90 with the Los Angeles Clippers.
 He also played two seasons with the Continental Basketball Association's Detroit Spirit, where he was named the CBA's Player of the Year in 1986 after averaging 26 points per game.